Complementary Medicines & Health Supplements

 As of 25 August 2017 the General Regulations to the Medicines Act have been amended, GG.
 No. 41064, Notice No. 859.
 These include Health Supplements as a subcategory of Complementary Medicines – Category D Medicines.

 Licensing guidance was issued to inform companies to include their product lists in new license applications or submit them retrospectively.
 Licensing became a mandatory requirement and a condition of continuing with the sale of CMs as of 15 November of 2013.

 The MCC has issued several guidance documents related to the regulation of CMs, GxP compliance and registration requirements.
-We are au fait with the scientific and administrative requirements and can support with the following:
+We can support with the following: